mainawycliffe/npm-imported-packages-lens/README.md

 package being used in your codebase by providing links to the NPM package, Homepage, and Git Repository.

-NPM Imported Package Lens is the ultimate onboarding VS Code extension.
+NPM Packages Lookup is the ultimate onboarding VS Code extension.
 When reading code, we sometimes come across JS/TS packages that are unfamiliar, with this extension, just hover on the imported package, and you will get information from NPM, about the current version of the extension being used, with links to